2025–26 Florida State Seminoles women's basketball team

-The 2025–26 Florida State Seminoles women's basketball team represents Florida State University during the 2025–26 NCAA Division I women's basketball season.
-They are led by fifth-year head coach Brooke Wyckoff, who previously served as interim head coach for the team during the 2020–21 season.
-The Seminoles play their home games at the Donald L. Tucker Center on the university's Tallahassee, Florida campus.
-They compete as members of the Atlantic Coast Conference (ACC).
+The 2025–26 Florida State Seminoles women's basketball team represented Florida State University during the 2025–26 NCAA Division I women's basketball season.
+They were led by fifth-year head coach Brooke Wyckoff, who had previously served as interim head coach for the team during the 2020–21 season.
+The Seminoles played their home games at the Donald L. Tucker Center on the university's Tallahassee, Florida campus.
+They competed as members of the Atlantic Coast Conference (ACC).